GuillaumeHolley/BloomFilterTrie/README.md

 ## Warning

-This library is now outdated and is not maintained anymore.
+This library is now outdated and not maintained anymore.
 I strongly advise against using it in any new project.
+I would recommend instead:
+- [Bifrost](https://github.com/pmelsted/bifrost), a dynamic de Bruijn graph library
+- [Data Structures to Represent a Set of k-long DNA Sequences](https://dl.acm.org/doi/pdf/10.1145/3445967) by Rayan Chikhi, Jan Holub and Paul Medvedev (2021)

 ## Dependencies